top of page

 On some roads (for example from Aswan to Abu Simbel), tourists will be assigned a police escort, as just another extra security measure.

-In a nutshell: you’ll probably feel a lot safer in Egypt than you would in other terrorism-targeted places, like Paris, due to the sheer number of visible security forces alone.
+In a nutshell: it's actually a lot safer in Egypt than other popular travel destinations due to the sheer number of visible and non-visible security forces alone.

 Safety concern #2: should I be wary of pickpocketing or mugging?